meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 }
 ```

-Now your login form should be centralized and look beautiful.
+Now your login form should look beautiful and centralized.

 ## 7.6: Server startup

 Every task should have an owner from now on.
-So go to your database, as you learn before, and remove all the tasks from there:
+Go to your database, as you learnt before, and remove all the tasks from there:

 `db.tasks.remove({});`